Click the FAQ's below to view relevant answers.

 Candidates must confirm their eligibility and consent to be nominated in the presence of a Returning Officer, First Nation Chief or Deputy Chief, a Justice of the Peace, a Notary Public, or a Peace Officer.

-The list of confirmed candidates will be updated as nominations are accepted.
+A list of confirmed candidates will be available during the nomination period.

 CSFY has five trustees.
 Terms of elected trustees start once they are declared elected.
 They hold a three-year term.